saeasilum/cs2-portfolio/q1/input_validation.md

 ### 4. Which validation technique was most challenging?
 Why?
 > Pattern validation was the most challenging for me because it requires precise string handling, such as lowercasing and checking specific domain suffixes, to ensure valid formatting.
 ### 5. How did testing invalid inputs help you improve your program?
-> Testing invalid helped me improve my program by exposisng edge cases and potential bugs, helping refine the conditional logic to handle unexpected user inputs safely without crashing.
+> Testing invalid helped me improve my program by exposing edge cases and potential bugs, helping refine the conditional logic to handle unexpected user inputs safely without crashing.

 #### Note
 > `Drafted by me, with a quick assist from AI for grammar checking.`